deathforge/df-notifier/README.md

 Sikuli has a .jar that can install on any platform.

 Once all of the dependencies have been installed, move the df-notifier.sikuli folder anywhere on your system, and run it with PATH-TO-SIKULI/sikuli-ide.exe -r df-notifier.sikuli

+note: you will also need to update the image as the resolution may throw it off